skylarcruz/TrashStasherGame/README.md

 Arcade style single player game

+Premise: <br />
-Premise: A raccoon in a dangerous city must gather and hoard trash while viscious dogs roam the alleyways.
+A raccoon in a dangerous city must gather and hoard trash while viscious dogs roam the alleyways.

 Controls: <br />
-Move: WASD <br />
+*Move: WASD <br />
-Deposit Trash: Space <br />
+*Deposit Trash: Space <br />
-Use Powerup: K
+*Use Powerup: K

-How to play:
+How to play: <br />
 Gather trash by moving onto its space.
 Trash collected will be displayed at the top of the screen along with a point value and a weight value.
 Deposit all held trash by standing next to a trash can and depositing it.
 The more trash you hold, the more points you well get via a multipier per trash deposited.
 However, the